fayazara/Indian-Cities-API/README.md

 # Indian-Cities-API
-An api which return all Indian cities in a Clean JSON Format
+An api which returns all Indian cities in a Clean JSON Format